fluffykraken/bvg-sensor/README.md

 # BVG Sensor Component for Home Assistant

 The BVG Sensor can be used to display real-time public transport data for the city of Berlin within the BVG (Berliner Verkehrsbetriebe) route network.
+The sensor will show the minutes until the next departure for the configured station and direction.
+The provided data is in real-time and does include actual delays.
+If you want to customize the sensor you can use the provided sensor attributes.
+During testing I found that the API frequently becomes unavailable, possibly to keep the amount of requests low.
+Therefore this component supports a local "cache" and saves the departure data localy.
+The local data is only beeing used while "offline" and is beeing refreshed when the API endpoint becomes available again.

-It uses the an API endpoint that provides data from the BVG HAFAS API by [Jannis Redmann](https://github.com/derhuerst/)
+This component uses the an API endpoint that provides data from the BVG HAFAS API by [Jannis Redmann](https://github.com/derhuerst/)

 # Installation

-Simply copy the file bvgsensor.py into your /config/custom_components/sensor/ folder.
+Simply copy the file bvgsensor.py into your ``/config/custom_components/sensor/`` folder.
 If it does not already exist, create the missing folders.

 # Prerequisites